 David Wolfe’s “Eating for Beauty” uses a fresh food diet to cleanse, nourish and beautify based on the simple saying, “You are what you eat.”
 The book focuses on educating us on the difference between acid and alkaline foods, food classes, detoxification, beautifying foods and recipes and how all of this affects anything from our skin to our voice!

-My review?
 I found this book to be incredibly enlightening as well as educational.
 Maybe it’s just me, but I do love to know what each food is capable of contributing to my body.
 That being said, I’m not sure how practical eating a raw food diet is for the “every day Joe” because frankly, it’s hard!
 I attempted to “eat raw and fresh” for a week and was really hungry!
 Trust me, I felt great!
 But I do think there is something to another concept touched upon in this book: balance.

 I’m a firm believer that with balance and moderation you can achieve your health goals or beauty goals without feeling like you’re forever abstaining from things that make you happy.
 I say this with a side note: I work out, I eat well 90% of the time and only drink water, coffee and wine.
 Overall, I do consider myself a healthy woman.
 But I do need that 10% for sanity purposes.